nllz/IRTF-HRPC/draft-research.md

 - Right to freedom of expression

 ##### Anonymity
+Question(s):
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 ?

+Explanation:
+Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
+It is an important feature for many end-users, as it allows them different degrees of privacy online.

+Example:
+Often standards expose private information, it is important to consider ways to mitigate the obvious privacy impacts.
+For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.

 Impacts:

-- Right to non-discrimination
+•	Right to non-discrimination
-- Right to political participation
+•	Right to political participation
-- Right to freedom of assembly and association
+•	Right to freedom of assembly and association
-- Right to security
+•	Right to security

 ##### Pseudonymity
 Question(s):